Ilya Ilf: Illness and death

 Ilf had been diagnosed with tuberculosis in the 1920s.
 He thought it was in remission, but he was diagnosed with it again during his trip to America, and he died not long after returning.
 Days later, a Nazi propaganda newspaper, Der Angriff, published an article claiming that Ilf committed suicide following a scathing critique from the Soviet government during a writers' convention.
 Petrov immediately published a denial in Pravda called "An Answer to Fascist Slanderers", pointing out that his death was caused by illness and that nothing extraordinary happened during the convention, with a full transcript of the proceedings.
 However, the suicide version is still used by some Western biographers.

 Personal life

-In 1921 in Odesa, Ilf met the love of his life, Maria Nikolayevna Tarasenko (1904–1981).
+In 1921, in Odessa, Ilf met the love of his life, Maria Nikolayevna Tarasenko (1904–1981).
 They married in Moscow in 1924, and had a daughter Aleksandra born in 1935.

 Ilf was a passionate photographer.
 In 1929, Yevgeni Petrov lent him 800 rubles for a camera, and then jokingly regretted that he had lost not only his money but also a friend and co-writer, as Ilf stopped writing and spent most of his time on photography.
 Long after Ilf's death, his daughter had found and published ca. 200 of his photographs.